leorivass/AVR-Task-Scheduler/README.md

 - Add tasks with custom intervals
 - Edit task intervals at runtime
 - Delete tasks at runtime
+- Functions to allow tasks to be enabled or disabled at runtime
 - Execute tasks based on `millis()`

 *The main.c code implements a quick example of the functionality of this task scheduler.*